Contents

 What do you report on my credit report after the hardship assistance period?

-We provide this information to each of the credit reporting bodies we work with (Equifax, Experian and illion) monthly.
+We provide this information to each of the credit reporting bodies we work with (Equifax, opens in new window, Experian, opens in new window and illion, opens in new window) monthly.
 Credit providers might access the information to assess your creditworthiness if you’re applying for more credit.

-If your account is overdue at the end of your hardship assistance period, this will be reflected in your RHI within 14 days of your hardship assistance ending unless we have agreed to provide further assistance.
+If your account is overdue at the end of your hardship assistance period, this will be reflected in your RHI within 14 days of your hardship assistance ending unless we've agreed to provide further assistance.
 The RHI provided to credit reporting bodies will reflect how many months overdue the account is.

 RHI reporting will remain on your credit report for 24 months.
 RHI can impact your credit score and credit providers might access this information to assess future lending applications.